bashaxl/Bhaskara_PHP/README.md

 > The program must take the parameters a, b, and c from the polynomial.
 These parameters must be entered by the user.
 Once entered, the program must:
 >
 > 1. Send it to the "Bhaskara" function in the form of parameters, i.e. bhaskra will receive a, b and c <br>
 > 2. Once inside the function, the bhaskara delta is calculated first, which would be: ( √b²-4ac ).
 However, in this part I first calculated (b²-4ac) before calculating the square root.
 Why?
 For this reason: <br>
-> - If delta gives 0, it means that it has no roots, because there is no square root of 0, so the program ends by displaying a message on the screen.
+> - If delta gives a number less than 0, it means that it has no roots, because there is no square root of a number less than 0, so the program ends by displaying a message on the screen.
-> - However, if delta gives a number other than 0, then the square root is taken, the result is saved in a variable and the next step is taken.
+> - However, if delta gives a number greater than 0 then the square root is taken, the result is saved in a variable and the next step is taken.
 > 3. Having the result of √b²-4ac, the division of √b²-4ac is performed by 2a and said result is saved in a variable. <br>
 > 4. Finally, having the result of (√b²-4ac / 2a) I only add it and subtract by -b, obtaining the results of the roots.